Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/README.md

 ## Installation
 ### Data
-Download the .xlsx files we have created to begin developing the database schema and visualizations.
+Download the .xlsx files we have created to begin developing the database schema and visualizations in [/data](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/tree/main/data).

 ### Software
 Coming Soon